DrGroove96/DS440_Captsone_Project/README.md

 # Weather.io Website

-A modern, interactive weather dashboard that provides real-time weather information, user temperature reporting, and advanced weather data visualization.
-This application combines real-time weather data with user-reported temperatures to create a comprehensive weather monitoring system.
+Weather.io is an interactive weather dashboard that provides real-time weather information, user temperature reporting, and advanced weather data visualization utilizing Openweather and OpenAI API key.
+This website application combines real-time weather data with user-reported temperatures to create a meaningful and analytical weather reporting system.

 ## Features